-Amazon’s upcoming Lord of the Rings series is one of the best secrets in the industry as far as production and casting news are concerned.
+Amazon’s upcoming Lord of the Rings series is one of the best kept secrets in the industry as far as production and casting news are concerned.
 Starring an international ensemble cast including Morfydd Clark, Nazanin Boniadi and Joseph Mawle, the show is set in the second age of J.R.R.
-Tolkien’s history and is rumored to depict the events leading to the forging of the One Ring and the downfall of the island-kingdom Númenor.
+Tolkien’s Legendarium and is rumored to depict the events leading to the forging of the One Ring and the downfall of the island-kingdom Númenor.

 We previously reported on several audition scripts, featuring lines for some of the characters expected to debut in season one.
 It is important to keep in mind that these are codenames and it is not known who will play them yet.
 Today we have found another tape for the character called Loda.